gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.0/index.md

 Welcome to `gatsby@3.0.0` release (March 2021 #1).

-This is the first major bump of Gatsby since [september 2018](https://www.npmjs.com/package/gatsby/v/2.0.0)!
+This is the first major bump of Gatsby since [September 2018](https://www.npmjs.com/package/gatsby/v/2.0.0)!
-We’ve tried to make migration smooth, please refer to the [migration guide](/docs/reference/release-notes/migrating-from-v2-to-v3/) and [report](https://github.com/gatsbyjs/gatsby/issues/new/choose) if you encounter any issues when migrating.
+We’ve tried to make migration smooth, please refer to the [migration guide](/docs/reference/release-notes/migrating-from-v2-to-v3/) and [let us know](https://github.com/gatsbyjs/gatsby/issues/new/choose) if you encounter any issues when migrating.

 Key highlights of this release:

 - [Incremental Builds in OSS](#incremental-builds-in-oss) - regenerate HTML only when necessary; faster re-builds
 - [Fast Refresh](#fast-refresh) - new hot-reloading engine, error recovery, better DX
 - [gatsby-plugin-image@1.0.0](#gatsby-plugin-image100)
-- [gatsby-source-wordpress@5.0.0](#gatsby-source-wordpress500) - brand new, significantly improved integration with Wordpress
+- [gatsby-source-wordpress@5.0.0](#gatsby-source-wordpress500) - brand new, significantly improved integration with WordPress
 - [gatsby-source-contentful@5.0.0](#gatsby-source-contentful500)
 - [Miscellaneous changes in plugins](#miscellaneous-changes-in-plugins)